goshiphq/goship-cms/content/blog/what-are-the-types-of-trailers-in-truckload-shipping.md

 ## Flatbed trailer

-Flatbed is an open trailer with sides but with no roof, and a special deck to load freight.
-Essentially, flatbeds won’t work if your freight is sensitive to wind or rain, because these trailers don’t provide the protection like dry vans.
-However, a [flatbed shipping](https://www.goship.com/blog/what-is-flatbed-shipping/) may be the only valid solution for oversized freight.
+Flatbed is an open trailer with sides but no roof and a specific deck to load freight.
+Essentially, flatbeds won’t work if your freight is sensitive to wind or rain, because these trailers don’t protect like dry vans.
+However, [flatbed shipping](https://www.goship.com/blog/what-is-flatbed-shipping/) may be the only reasonable solution for oversized freight.
 These trailers handle cargo of irregular shape and size and are in high demand among industrial shippers.

 ### The most frequently moved commodities: